eea/eionet2-user-management/README.md

 ## How to contribute

-For now the contributions are not open outside the internal EEE project team.
+For now the contributions are not open outside the internal EEA project team.

 ## Copyright and license